Azure/azure-sdk-for-js/documentation/MIGRATION-guide-for-next-generation-management-libraries.md

 **For new customers of the JavaScript/TypeScript SDK ([azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js)) please see [quick start for next generation](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/next-generation-quickstart.md).**

+## Current status

+Currently, we have previewed several packages such as `azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
+See more from npmjs.com and find the latest version under `next` tag and have a try.

-## Why switch to the next-generation
+## Why Switching to the next-generation

 Compared to the current management libraries, the next-generation has the following changes:

 1. Authentication: The packages `@azure/ms-rest-nodeauth` or `@azure/ms-rest-browserauth` are no longer supported.
 Use package [@azure/identity](https://www.npmjs.com/package/@azure/identity) instead.
-Select a credential from Azure Identity examples based on the authentication method of your choice
+Select a credential from Azure Identity examples based on the authentication method of your choice.
-1. Callbacks: Method overloads that used callbacks have been removed and the use of promises is encouraged instead
+1. Callbacks: Method overloads that use callbacks have been removed and please use Promise instead.
-1. List operations now return an iterable result that follows the `PagedAsyncIterableIterator` interface as opposed to the previous model where you had to make a new request using the link to the next page.
+1. You could iterate the result of List operations by using the `PagedAsyncIterableIterator` interface, compared with the previous model where you have to make a new request using the link to the next page.
-1. Long running operations i.e. the Lro related object returned by methods whose names started with `begin`, now uses `pollUntilDone` to check whether the request is finished, instead of `pollUntilFinished`.
-To get the final result, use the corresponding method that will have the suffix `AndWait`.
+1. Interface and API change for Long running operations: To check the final result of the Poller object returned by long running operations like `beginCreateOrUpdate`, please uses `pollUntilDone` instead of `pollUntilFinished`.
+To get the final result directly, use the method with the suffix `AndWait` e.g.`beginCreateOrUpdateAndWait`.
 1. The SDK only supports ECMAScript 2015 (ES6) and beyond, all projects that referenced this SDK should be upgraded to use ES6.

-If you have an existing application that uses the JavaScript/TypeScript Azure SDK packages and you're interested in updating your application to use the next-generation JavaScript/TypeScript Azure SDK packages, then the good news is that there is very little for you to do.
-Here's the things that have changed with this new set of SDKs:
+If you have an existing application that uses the JavaScript/TypeScript Azure SDK packages and you're interested in updating your application to use the next-generation SDKs, the migration steps are quite straightforward.
+Here are the things that you need to do for the migration:

-## Current status

-Currently, we have previewed several packages such as `azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
-See more from npmjs.com and find the latest version under `next` tag and have a try.

 ## Authentication

 In the next-generation JavaScript/TypeScript packages, we only support using `@azure/identity` to do the Authentication.
-And we have deprecated the authentication methods defined `@azure/ms-rest-nodeauth` and `@azure/ms-rest-browserauth`.
-If you are using them, please change it accordingly.
+We have deprecated the authentication methods defined `@azure/ms-rest-nodeauth` and `@azure/ms-rest-browserauth`.
+If you are still using them, please follow the below example to do the migration.

-For example, if you are using `loginWithServicePrincipalSecret` method in `@azure/ms-rest-nodeauth` to get the credential, you may replace it with `ClientSecretCredential` in `@azure/identity`.
+If you are using `loginWithServicePrincipalSecret` method in `@azure/ms-rest-nodeauth` to get the credential, please replace it with `ClientSecretCredential` in `@azure/identity`.

 change